-The 2,000 colon bill is made of cotton.
+The 2,000 colón bill is made of cotton.
 It’s slightly less durable, but feels softer to the touch.
-It’s a little longer than the 1,000 colon note.
+It’s also a little longer than the 1,000 colón note.

-Many people use the word “teja,” which means roof tile, as the slang term for one hundred colones.
-Five hundred colones coins and notes are called “cinco tejas,” while fifty colones coins and notes are called “media teja” or “half roof tile.”
+Many people use the word “teja,” which means roof tile, as the slang term for 100 colónes.
+In addition, 500 colónes coins and notes are called “cinco tejas,” while 50 colónes coins and notes are called “media teja” or “half roof tile.”

 4. Animals feature in the designs.

-The country is known for its national parks, where you can enjoy activities like canyoning, canoeing, and river rafting, as well as sighting macaws, sea turtles, and sloths.
+The country is known for its national parks, where you can enjoy activities like canyoning, canoeing, and river rafting or see macaws, sea turtles, and sloths.
 It’s no wonder that wildlife has made its way onto the banknotes, too.

 Since 2012, Costa Rican bills boast a new colorful design inspired by Costa Rica’s animals.
 The bills sport new patterns with the sloth, the hummingbird, the morpho butterfly, and the white-headed capuchin monkey.

-The colon is named after Cristóbal Columbus, an admiral you might know something about.
+The colón is named after Christopher Columbus (or Cristóbal Colón in Spanish), an admiral you might know something about.
 Columbus arrived in Costa Rica in 1502 on his last voyage.
 He didn’t stay, however, and it would be many decades before any permanent colonies were established.

-If you live abroad, sending money to Costa Rica can be expensive because of exchange rate markups and hidden fees.
+If you’re a Costa Rican who lives abroad, sending money home can be risky because of exchange rate markups and hidden fees.
 At Remitly, we’re changing that.

-With our coverage across Costa Rica, your recipients can pick up cash from locations they are familiar with.
-You can also send directly to a Costa Rican bank account.
+With our coverage across Costa Rica, recipients can safely and securely pick up cash from locations they are familiar with, in their local currency.
+You can also send money directly to a Costa Rican bank account.